BxCppDev/Bayeux/README.rst

 -  ``BAYEUX_WITH_DOCS_OCD``

-   -  Build OCD documentation.
+   - Build      *object      configuration     description*      (OCD) documentation.
 Default is OFF.
 Implies ``BAYEUX_WITH_DOCS``.

 Building and Installing
 -----------------------

-Once  you have  generated  the buildsystem  for  Bayeux, as  described earlier, you are ready to build.
+Once  you have  generated the  build system  for Bayeux,  as described earlier, you are ready to build.
 Note that if you want to reconfigure at  any  time, you  can  simply  run  ``ccmake``  again in  the  build directory.

-By default Bayeux  generates a Makefile based system, so  to build and install Bayeux, simply run
+By default Bayeux  generates a Makefile based system, so  to build and install Bayeux, simply run:

 .. code:: sh

     $ make [-j4]
     $ make install
+..

 where ``-j4`` indicates  the number of processors to be  used to build Bayeux.

+If you  chose Ninja as the  build system, please replace  the ``make`` command above by ``ninja``.

 Running test
 ------------

-In order  to run the  test programs  provided with the  various Bayeux submodules,  you should  have activated  the ``Bayeux_ENABLE_TESTING`` configuration option.
-From the build directory, simply run
+In order  to run the  test programs  provided with the  various Bayeux submodules,  you should  have activated  the ``BAYEUX_ENABLE_TESTING`` configuration option.
+From the build directory, simply run:

 .. code:: sh

     $ make test
+..

+.. raw:: pdf

+   PageBreak oneColumn
+..

 Troubleshooting
 ===============